GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 - `buttons`: An array of button states for all buttons of the gamepad.

 Note that buttons can be digital (pressed or not pressed) or analog (for example, 78% pressed).
-This is why buttons are reported as `GamepadButton` objects, with the following attributes"
+This is why buttons are reported as `GamepadButton` objects, with the following attributes:

 - `pressed`: The pressed state of the button (`true` if the button is currently pressed, and `false` if it is not pressed.